top of page

 What Is the Recovery Like?

 Recovery from a mini facelift is usually quicker than that of a full facelift—often by one to two weeks.
 Patients typically experience swelling rather than pain, and most can manage discomfort with minimal medication.
-Swelling subsides significantly by the two-week mark, and many return to daily activities at that point.
-In contrast, a full facelift may require three to four weeks for a similar recovery level.
+Swelling usually subsides significantly by the two-week mark, allowing many to return to their daily activities at that point.

 What Does a Mini Facelift Cost?